evsmish/mnist/README.md

 # mnist
-solution for mnist dataset in kaggle (digit recognition), score = 0.99246
+Here is my solution for MNIST dataset from kaggle (digit recognition competition).
+The goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.

+To solve this problem, I used CNN.
+Score = 0.99246.